Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Inference Details

+In our synthetic experiments without a background intensity, we initialize each Markov chain by sampling the $N$ parent assignments uniformly at random from the set $\{1, \ldots, N\}$.
+Since there are at most $N$ \textit{observed} clusters, this initialization procedure assigns non-zero probability,

+to each possible partition.
+For Neyman-Scott processes with a background intensity, we initially assign each parent assignment to the background cluster with probability $q$ and otherwise sample a parent assignment uniformly at random from $\{1, \ldots, N\}$ with probability $1-q$.
+When using samplers such as RJMCMC, we also sample cluster parameters conditioned on the initial partition.

-To address this issue, we propose an annealing procedure to initialize the Markov chain.
-We fix the mean of~$\gamma_\ell$ and adjust~$\alpha$ and~$\beta$ to slowly lower variance of amplitude distribution.
+In our neuroscience and document stream experiments, we use an an annealing procedure to initialize the Markov chains.
+We fix the mean of the cluster weights~$\gamma_\ell \sim \mathrm{Ga}(\alpha, \beta)$ and adjust~$\alpha$ and~$\beta$ to gradually decrease the variance of $\gamma_\ell$ from some high value down to the variance specified by the prior.
 Initially, the sampler produces many small clusters of spikes, and as we lower the variance of~$\mathrm{Ga}(\alpha, \beta)$ to a target value, the Markov chain typically combines these clusters into larger sequences.
 Finally, though we have not found it necessary, one could use alternative methods, like convolutional matrix factorization~\citep{Smaragdis2006, degleris2019fast} to initialize the MCMC algorithm.